 Go inside the church and you can take some pictures if you are discreet.

-You can take the left exit, cross the parking lot and across the street you will see the museum.
+Then you can take the left exit, cross the parking lot and across then the street you will see the museum.

 Stop 3: José Figueres Ferrer Museum

-This museum was built in the house where the president Jose Maria Figueres Ferrer was born.
+The president Jose Maria Figueres Ferrer was born at this museum where was built in his house.
 He was a very important president for the history of Costa Rica, especially because he abolished the Costa Rican army in 1948.
 The museum is open to the community, offering a space for culture, arts and entertainment.

 Schedule: Tuesday to Saturday 10 am to 6 pm